What does 'Planning Consent' mean when buying a property?

 Find out what Planning Consent means when you are buying a property.
 'What does Planning Consent mean?' plus over 150 other property related terms and jargon in plain English

-The Town and Country Planning Act 1947 requires that properties built after this time require permission from the local authority.
-Properties that have substantial changes made to them also require planning permission - a house converted into apartments in 1970 would need planning permission as would a house that adds a large extension.
+The Town and Country Planning Act 1947 requires that properties built after this time require consent from the local authority.
+Properties that have substantial changes made to them also require planning consent - in other words a house converted into apartments in 1970 would need planning consent as would a house that adds a large extension.